campswim/veloraptors/README.md

     - The styling of PMPro's no-access page required custom CSS to be correct, as did the header on the /groups/{group}/ page by BuddyPress.
     - To remove the extra-fields section, which contained sensitive information, from the pay-by-check confirmation email, automatically sent to the administrator, custom PHP was required.
     - To ensure that the post's content is legible, extra margin had to be added to the top of its container.
+    - The site's header, included in PMPro's login modal, which caused eggregious errors in the site's layout, required custom JavaScript to be removed, and the sign-in button that appeared in the login modal after a failed sign-in attempt had to be repositioned using custom JavaScript.

   b.
 Functionality